Anthodev/caker/README.md

     - gd

 For the Symfony environment, here is the configuration :
-- PHP 8.0.* (with unlimited PHP memory)
+- PHP 8.0.* (with unlimited PHP memory configured)
 - Symfony 5.2.*
 - PHPUnit 9.5.*
-- PHPStan (on level 5) with the following packages:
+- PHPStan (on level 5) with the following packages (and pre-configured):
     - extension-installer
     - phpstan-doctrine
     - phpstan-phpunit